harrygturner/NightCrawler/README.md

 ([Predict HQ API](https://developer.predicthq.com/)) --
 We used Predict HQ to find the top 20 rated events near to your chosen/current location.
 This can vary from DJ residencies, to plays, to lectures.

-Our biggest issue with the APIs was that Google and MapBox have their coordinates in the opposite order.
+Our biggest issue with the APIs was that Google and MapBox take coordinates in the opposite order.
 Make sure you have you longitude and latitude the right way round!

 ## Demo & Tutorial